margaretstorey/startupFall2024/README.md

 ⚠️ Classes will be on Fridays 1:30-4:20.
 We will meet at HHB (Harry Hickman Building) 110

-Please see Brightspace for a more detailed version of the schedule with links to slides.
+Please see Brightspace for a more detailed and up to date version of the schedule with links to slides.

 <br> *Please note this is a tentative schedule.
 The slides and other materials will be available in the [resources section](resources).*